SAMK’s instructions on COVID-19 situation

 - Please, come to the campus only when you are healthy.
 Do not take the slightest risk of infecting others in our study and work environment.

 - The use of electronic services is recommended in customer situations.
 In necessary encounters, such as at the info desk, in the library, at student services and e.g. at the BYOD clinic, encounters take place behind a protective glass.
-Queuing must be avoided.
-When queuing for services, a maximum of three people is allowed in the queue with safe distances.
+Queuing should be avoided.

 - Visitors always have a responsible person on SAMK's staff.
-The person in charge is responsible for guidance at SAMK and for ensuring that visitors are aware of SAMK's corona situation instructions.
+Visitors will be invited to gather at the campus information point/lobby where they will be picked up.
+The person in charge is responsible for guidance at SAMK and for ensuring that visitors are aware of SAMK's COVID-19 situation instructions.
 The person in charge will accompany the visitors during the visit and escort them out of the campus.

 - The lunchtime sectioning marked on the timetables must absolutely be obeyed.